Beau-Daigle/Hand-Tracking-LED-Control/README.md

   Arduino

 To run this program, connect arduino to computer and upload the code from test.ino.
-Connect wires and LED's to pins 2-6, conect to ground and add resistance. run main.py and hand tracking software should begin.
+Connect wires and LED's to pins 2-6, conect to ground and add resistance.
+Then run main.py and hand tracking software should begin.

 ## Drawing Demo